Sharpening a Spindle Roughing Gouge

 Spindle Roughing Gouge Safety Message

 For new Woodturners, never, ever, ever, ever use a Spindle Roughing Gouge on a Platter or Bowl!!
-You will end up hurting yourself, possibly very badly and you will almost certainly break the tool and the lathe tool rest too.
+You will end up hurting yourself, possibly very badly and you will almost certainly break the tool at the tang and quite possibly the lathe tool rest too.
 This tool is designed for cutting across grain between centres only!!
 Bowls and Platters are oriented differently and the tool is not shaped to safely make these cuts.

 Clean the flute first.